TempleEight/temple-docs/TempleEight/docs/guide/business-logic.md

 ```
 By defining a function that matches the argument type defined here, then passing it to the function, we are able to execute arbitrary code before or after the datastore interaction for each endpoint.
 The types of each hook vary, depending on the operation they are defined for.
-For example, where a request body is not provided, such as in a GET request, the `req` argument is ommited from the hook.
+For example, where a request body is not provided, such as in a GET request, the `req` argument is omitted from the hook.

 If we modify our `setup.go` to include a new function called `ourCustomHook`, where the arguments to the function match those for the `BeforeCreate` argument, we can register a new hook that will be invoked every time a new create request is issued.

-Our code should now read:
+Our code will now read:

 ```go
 package main